andy-phung/NEDC/README.md

 # MESA NEDC (Round 2)
-**Project Outline** (this project will be centered around only the detection of *general* anxiety with end-to-end deep learning and a basic form of real-time treatment/therapy, fabricate a design process)
+**Project Outline** (this project will be centered around only the detection of *general* anxiety with end-to-end deep learning for medical use  (e.g. generating a medical report), fabricate a design process)
   - **Need to be addressed**: Anxiety Disorders
   - **Hardware**: Redboard Artemis, Lav Mic/Microphone, Heart Rate/Pulse Monitor, Earbuds (possibly with an embedded mic)
   - **Software/Libraries**: Tensorflow Lite (https://codelabs.developers.google.com/codelabs/sparkfun-tensorflow/#0), Matplotlib